-Starting in 2007, high-field Hall measurements in \YBCO~(YBCO), also up to 60~T, revealed that \RH~is deeply negative at $T \to 0$ in the doping range $0.08 < p < 0.16$.\cite{LeBoeuf2007, LeBoeuf2011} Quantum oscillations observed in that same range \cite{Doiron-Leyraud2007,Sebastian2010,Ramshaw2015} have been interpreted in terms of a small electron pocket in the Fermi surface, attributed to a reconstruction caused by some density-wave order. \cite{Taillefer2009, Laliberte2011} Subsequent studies showed that this Fermi-surface reconstruction (FSR) is caused by charge-density-wave (CDW) modulations, detected by nuclear magnetic resonance (NMR) \cite{Wu2011,Wu2013,Wu2015} and X-ray diffraction (XRD) \cite{Ghiringhelli2012,Chang2012,Achkar2012} in the same doping range.\cite{Hucker2014,Blanco-Canosa2014}
+Starting in 2007, high-field Hall measurements in \YBCO~(YBCO), also up to 60~T, revealed that \RH~is deeply negative at $T \to 0$ in the doping range $0.08 < p < 0.16$ \cite{LeBoeuf2007, LeBoeuf2011}.
+Quantum oscillations observed in that same range [\onlinecite{Doiron-Leyraud2007,Sebastian2010,Ramshaw2015}] have been interpreted in terms of a small electron pocket in the Fermi surface, attributed to a reconstruction caused by some density-wave order \cite{Taillefer2009, Laliberte2011}.
+Subsequent studies showed that this Fermi-surface reconstruction (FSR) is caused by charge-density-wave (CDW) modulations, detected by nuclear magnetic resonance (NMR) [\onlinecite{Wu2011,Wu2013,Wu2015}] and x-ray diffraction (XRD) [\onlinecite{Ghiringhelli2012,Chang2012a,Achkar2012}] in the same doping range \cite{Hucker2014,Blanco-Canosa2014}.

-Recently, Hall measurements in YBCO were extended to higher doping by using fields up to 88~T.\cite{Badoux2016} Two findings were made.
-First, the FSR ends at $p = 0.16 \pm 0.005$, as does the CDW phase (in zero field).\cite{Hucker2014,Blanco-Canosa2014} This means that the critical doping for CDW order, \pcdw~$= 0.16 \pm 0.005$, is distinctly lower than the pseudogap critical point, which in YBCO is located at \pstar~$= 0.19 \pm 0.01$.\cite{Tallon2001} A similar separation of normal-state critical points was also found in LSCO from recent high-field Seebeck measurements,\cite{Badoux2015} with \pcdw~$= 0.15 \pm 0.005$ and \pstar~$= 0.18$.\cite{Laliberte2016} The implication is that the pseudogap phase is distinct from the CDW phase.
+Recently, Hall measurements in YBCO were extended to higher doping by using fields up to 88~T [\onlinecite{Badoux2016}].
+Two findings were made.
+First, the FSR ends at $p = 0.16 \pm 0.005$, as does the CDW phase (in zero field) \cite{Hucker2014,Blanco-Canosa2014}.
+This means that the critical doping for CDW order, \pcdw~$= 0.16 \pm 0.005$, is distinctly lower than the pseudogap critical point, which in YBCO is located at \pstar~$= 0.19 \pm 0.01$ [\onlinecite{Tallon2001}].
+A similar separation of normal-state critical points was also found in LSCO from high-field Seebeck measurements [\onlinecite{Badoux2016a}], with \pcdw~$= 0.15 \pm 0.005$ and \pstar~$= 0.18$ [\onlinecite{Laliberte2016}].
+The implication is that the pseudogap phase is distinct from the CDW phase.
 The pseudogap is not a high-temperature precursor of the low-temperature charge order, for example.
-(However, CDW order may well be a secondary instability of the pseudogap phase, once the latter has set in.)
+However, CDW order may well be a secondary instability of the pseudogap phase, once the latter has set in [\onlinecite{Cyr-Choiniere2017}].